vando026/surgeon/docs/3-PbRl-selecting-columns.md

 ## Parquet RawLog (PbRl)

-Surgeon tries to simply the selection of columns when reading a PbSS or PbRl dataset for the first time.
-To demonstrate,  first import surgeon's `PbRl`  object, set the file path, and read the data.
+Surgeon tries to simply the selection of columns when reading a PbRl dataset for the first time.

 ```scala mdoc
 import org.surgeon.PbRl._